In this guide we’ll look at the best TIG welders.

-The TIG ARC Welder Portable Inverter MMA MOSFET 240V / 160 amp DC – Röhr HP-160L is the best TIG welder because it is portable and light, has excellent features and settings and comes with good accessories.
+The 160 Amp Rohr Portable TIG Inverter Welder is one of the best TIG welders on the market.
+This is a powerful yet portable welder, has excellent features and settings and comes with a good range of accessories.

-This TIG welder has a wide array of features to help you when TIG welding.
+This TIG welder has a wide array of features to assist with your TIG welding projects.
 These include auto hot start, anti-stick, arc force stabilization and thermal overload protection.
-It is also rated at a 60% duty cycle allowing you to weld for longer and reducing down time.
+It is also rated at a 60% duty cycle allowing you to weld for longer and reduce down time.

-This product comes with a lot of the accessories you need to get started on TIG welding.
-It features an earth clamp, clipping hammer, wire brush and mask.
-This makes sure you can get started as soon as your TIG welder arrives.
+This machine is a perfect TIG welder for beginners and comes with all the accessories you need to get started.
+An earth clamp, clipping hammer, wire brush and mask mean you can begin work as soon as your TIG welder arrives.

-The inverter technology piloted microprocessor allows you to have fine control over the thickness of your weld by allowing you to control the bead size very precisely.
+Its inverter technology with piloted microprocessor enables you to finely control the thickness of your weld by allowing you to control the bead size very precisely.

 The welder comes with electrode holder and lead, earth clamp and a wire brush.

-The Sealey MW200A 200Amp MMA Inverter Welder is another good option because it is compact and lightweight, has a great build quality and offers excellent cooling.
+The Sealey MW200A 200Amp TIG Welder is another good welding machine.
+The build quality is excellent, it is compact and lightweight, and features excellent cooling.

 This is an effective inverter welder that can be used with a TIG welding torch.
-The product has a nice sized ventilation hole cut to allow good airflow to the internal components.
-This allows you to keep welding for longer.
+A decent sized ventilation hole allows good airflow to the internal components, allowing longer time for welding.
 The welder has a 20% duty cycle.

-The product is made using high quality pressed steel, which is strong, lightweight and durable.
+The product is made using high quality pressed steel, that is strong and durable yet lightweight.
 To add to this it is finished with a very nice powder coating.
-This helps the product to stand up against corrosion and makes it more durable.
+This helps the product resist corrosion and make it more robust.

-This option is compact and lightweight and has a carry handle that makes moving and storing the unit very easy.
+This TIG welder is compact and lightweight and has a carry handle that makes moving and storing this portable welder very easy.

 Auto hot start

-Anti-stick can work to automatically adjust the voltage and or amperage to control the heat and length of the flame or arc of the welder depending on your settings.
+Anti-stick works by automatically adjust the voltage and or amperage to control the heat and length of the flame or arc of the welder depending on your settings.

-For example, if you are using manual or programmed settings designed for specific metals the welder knows this.
-If it starts to stick or catch in the same spot for too long it could be because the welder is melting the electrode to what you are trying to weld.
-To avoid this the anti-stick function will reduce the voltage to reduce the heat of the welder.
+For example, if you are using manual or programmed settings designed for specific metals the welding machine knows this.
+If it starts to stick or catch in the same spot for too long it could be because the welder is melting the electrode to what you are attempting to weld.
+To avoid this the anti-stick function will reduce the voltage to reduce the heat of the TIG welding machine.
 It could also increase the amperage to reduce the length of the arc.
-This should free the welder from whatever it is stuck to and then the welder will resume its normal welding voltage.
+This should free the welder from whatever it is stuck to and then the welding machine will resume its normal welding voltage.